msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 4.2.0 =
+* You can safely update this plugin if you’re running WooCommece 2.6.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
+* Experimental: Automatically cancel unpaid orders after the Multibanco reference expires, if the "Incremental references with expiration date" mode is active
+* Bugfix when hiding Multibanco settings fields, if the "Incremental references with expiration date" mode is active
+* New hourly cron event for general plugin use
+* Tested with WooCommerce 4.0.0-rc.1
+* Requires WooCommerce 2.6.0 or above
+* **For WooCommerce 2.5.0 support you need to use [version 4.1.3](https://downloads.wordpress.org/plugin/multibanco-ifthen-software-gateway-for-woocommerce.4.1.3.zip)**

 = 4.1.3 =
-* You can safely update this plugin if you’re running WooCommece 2.5.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
 * Fix bug on the subscription order edit screen

 = 4.1.2 =